CalCodez/jsPlanner/projectNotes/progressNotes.md

 --work mobile responsive
 --create a mobile menu for responsive

---(do last)Wrok on local storage function to protect from refresh(needs to hold the values and parent containers, needs to work for the complted items container as well)
+--Wrok on local storage function to protect from refresh(needs to hold the values and parent containers, needs to work for the complted items container as well)

+--remove from local storage function
+--save to local storage function for the completed items container --updae counters on local storage function()

+--delete all notebox classes and fucntion(conveted noted in to generateEvnts) --update the crate eventform (remove the note form and buttons)